Pixelsuft/twitch-keeper/README.md

 1) Open needed VOD in browser
 2) Set needed quality
 3) Open network section in dev tools
-4) Find a request to URL something like 123.ts or 456.mp4 and copy that URL (use .ts or .mp4 filter to find)
+4) Find a request to something like 123.ts or 456.mp4 and copy that URL (use .ts or .mp4 filter to find)
 ## Obtaining stream metadata URL
 1) Open needed stream in browser
 2) Set needed quality